What to know before a safari

 Traveling to Africa for a safari was one of our big dreams.
-After we had finally booked our trip to Kenya, we stood before a dilemma of many first-time safari goers.
-We were wondering what to expect, what to bring and how to pack.
+After we had finally booked our trip to Kenya, we stood before the dilemma of many first-time safari-goers.
+We were wondering what to expect, what to bring, and how to pack.

 We checked out numerous posts filled with tips for a safari.
 The information was partially contradictory.
 So we decided to sum up the tips we used and found helpful for our preparation.

 Sharing the experience with friends is probably the best way to appreciate a safari.
 We had a great time.

 It also brings some unexpected perks.
 Being a bigger group on a small bush plane will give you a feeling of a private flight.
 Also, the cars usually have 6-8 seats.
 You’ll share the experience with people you like spending time with.

 The animals are most active early in the morning and late in the afternoon.
 Thus, game drives start with the first light.
 If you’re not a morning person, waking up before 6 am may sound horrible.

 But it is worth it.
 Besides incredible sightings, you’ll get to enjoy spectacular sunrises.

 Good to know: It matters where you are staying.
 In general, lodges and camps located inside the parks offer the best sightings.
 Check out our tips for booking a safari without a travel agent.

 Ask questions during the drives.
 Kenyan guides must undergo intensive training and know fauna and flora by heart.
 Use the opportunity to learn about the animals and their behaviour.

 Also, ask to stop the car if you see something exciting or just want to take a picture.